Houdini 21.0 Character KineFX

 Character element

-A character element is a single packed geometry element that is used when animating a character.
+A character element is a single packed geometry that is used when animating a character.
 The default types are skeleton, shape, rig, and control.
 You can also define your own elements with custom extensions.
 The character element can be thought of as a “file” in the packed folder structure.

 Pack Folder